Rajasthan United FC: Stadiums

-Rajasthan United FC uses Rajasthan University Sports Complex in Jaipur as their home ground, and sometimes the Witty Sports Club ground.
+Rajasthan United FC used the Rajasthan University Sports Complex in Jaipur as their home ground, and sometimes the Witty Sports Club ground.
 In October 2022, the club announced that they will use Ambedkar Stadium in New Delhi for matches of 2022–23 I-League, as the traditional home and away games format was reinstalled.
 Before 2021, in few matches of the state league, they used Sawai Mansingh Stadium.

 In April 2023, Rajasthan United announced that the club will use Vidyadhar Nagar Stadium in Jaipur in the 2023–24 I-League season.
 The club hosted all their league home matches at the stadium.

+2025–26 season: Floodlight issue

+In February 2026, it was reported that the club's home matches for the 2025–26 Indian Football League season were likely to be shifted away from the Vidyadhar Nagar Stadium due to the absence of floodlights, which are required for evening broadcast fixtures.
+As a result, the AIFF considered relocating the matches to alternative venues such as Hyderabad or Haryana.

+Club chairman Krishan Kumar Tak publicly expressed frustration over the situation, stating that repeated requests and communications with state authorities regarding the installation of floodlights had not resulted in any concrete action.
+He also highlighted the disparity in funding priorities, noting that significant financial investments had been made in cricket infrastructure while relatively modest funds required for football facilities remained unapproved.

+On 13 March 2026, the issue gained prominence during the club's home fixture against Namdhari at the Vidyadhar Nagar Stadium, which was played in the afternoon due to the absence of floodlights despite concerns over high temperatures.
+The situation was further complicated by AIFF's guidelines advising against matches in temperatures exceeding 30 °C due to player safety concerns.
+During the same period, Deputy Chief Minister Diya Kumari and Sports Secretary Neeraj Kumar Pawan, discussed the installation of floodlights, with a proposal worth approximately ₹5 crore reported to be under review.

 Crest

 The club's crest features historical monuments of Rajasthan, Maharana Pratap and Thar desert in the background with R.U.F.C. monogram.
 It symbolises rich royal culture and heritage of Rajasthan.